Getting Started

 Shortcuts

-Adjust Eyedropper (pick), Menu, Color Formats, and Export for Figma plugin.
-Each has an Enabled toggle and a key field—handy when another app claims the same combo.
-Click a field, press the keys you want, and use Reset for the default.
-The note at the top covers global shortcuts and Input Monitoring, with a link to this guide.
+Change the Eyedropper, Menu, Color Formats, and Export for Figma plugin shortcuts.
+Each has an Enabled toggle and a key field—turn off any shortcut that conflicts with another app.
+Click a shortcut field and press the keys you want; use Reset for the default.
+There is also a link to this documentation from Settings.

 Advanced